-- 29. The first of those features defending further up the field is the principal justification that can be advanced for the terrorism-specific elements of UK law. - 30.
+- 30. The first of those features defending further up the field is behind most of the elements of our terrorism laws. - 31.
 There is a whole range of special criminal offences, whose effect is to make criminals out of people on the periphery of plots.
-We already have the inchoate offences to criminalise behaviour that is a prelude to an illegal act.
+We already have the inchoate offences attempt, conspiracy and what we used to call incitement to criminalise behaviour that is a prelude to an illegal act.
 But these precursor offences go further back still: they penalise a range of actions that fall short of constituting attempt, conspiracy or incitement.
-For example:
+A few examples:

 Terrorism Act 2000, section 33.
 Much may depend on methods of classification: D. Anderson, Report on the operation in 2010 of the Terrorism Acts 2000 and 2006, July 2011, 6.14.
-Like all the reports of the independent reviewer, this is freely downloadable from my website: http://terrorism-legislation-reviewer.independent.gov.uk.

-D. Anderson, The Terrorism Acts in 2011, June 2012, 7.71-7.74.
+D. Anderson, The Terrorism Acts in 2011, June 2012, 7.71-7.74,

 - a.
 Anyone with information which they know or believe could help prevent terrorism or apprehend a terrorist is under a duty to disclose it to the police.
-This statutory duty to tell what one knows has been used to convict family members and associates of the 21/7 bombers and one of the Glasgow airport bombers.
-It is also much mentioned by the police, or so it is said on the street, to encourage people to talk.11 - b.
-Mere membership of a proscribed organisation is a criminal offence, as has long been the case in Northern Ireland, whether or not one has supported specific acts of terrorism.12 - c.
-The Terrorism Act 2006 criminalised acts preparatory to terrorism a way of catching the person who cannot be shown to be part of any conspiracy but who has been sending equipment to insurgents in Afghanistan, or assembling bomb-making ingredients in Northern Ireland.13 - d.
-It also created offences for those who have published statements likely to be understood as an encouragement to terrorism, or disseminated terrorist publications, whether in a bookshop or over the internet.14 - e.
-It was made an offence merely to attend a place that a person knows is being used for terrorist training, regardless of what the person was actually doing there.
-15 - 31.
-The same justification lies behind the special stop and search powers that have existed where terrorism is concerned.
+This statutory duty to tell what you know has been used to convict family members and associates of the 21/7 bombers and one of the Glasgow airport bombers.
+It is also much mentioned, or so it is said on the street, to encourage people to talk. - b.
+Mere membership of a proscribed organisation is a criminal offence, as has long been the case in Northern Ireland, whether or not one has supported specific acts of terrorism. - c.
+The 2006 Act criminalised acts preparatory to terrorism a way of catching the person who cannot be shown to be part of any conspiracy but who has been sending equipment to insurgents in Afghanistan, or assembling bomb-making ingredients in Northern Ireland. - d.
+It also created offences for those who have published statements likely to be understood as an encouragement to terrorism, or disseminated terrorist publications, whether in a bookshop or over the internet. - e.
+It was made an offence merely to attend a place that a person knows is being used for terrorist training, regardless of what the person was actually doing there. - 32.
+The same justification lies behind the special stop and search powers that exist where terrorism is concerned.
 The most widely used and the most resented of these was section 44 of the Terrorism Act 2000, which allowed any person to be stopped in designated areas or on the rail network and searched for articles which could be used in connection with terrorism.
-Though this has now been repealed, 16 the power to stop, examine and if necessary detain port and airport travellers under Schedule 7 to the 2000 Act still remains, and is also exercisable without the need for suspicion.
-Its statutory purpose is to determine whether people are terrorists: in practice, it is valued also for its ability to contribute to the intelligence "rich picture" of the terrorist threat. - 32.
+Though this has now been repealed, the power to stop, examine and if necessary detain port and airport travellers under Schedule 7 to the 2000 Act still remains, and is also exercisable without the need for suspicion.
+Its statutory purpose is to determine whether people are terrorists: in practice, it is valued also for its ability to contribute to the intelligence "rich picture" of the terrorist threat. - 33.
 Defending further up the field means, in addition, that arrests may need to be made before the investigation is complete.
 So an arrest under the Terrorism Act 2000 requires reasonable suspicion of the commission, preparation or instigation of terrorism, but not of any specific terrorist act.
-And if the court agrees to give it to them, the police have longer to question the suspects: up to 14 days under the current law, down from a maximum of 28
+And if the court agrees to give it to them, the police have longer to question the suspects: up to 14 days under the current law, down from a maximum of 28 days prior to 2011.
+The airline liquid bomb plot, which was intercepted before it was ripe and which required a vast quantity of evidence to be assessed from a number of